RobSero/search-and-play/README.md

       this.props.history.push(`/tracks/${term}&${attribute}`)
     }

-### Music Index Page
+### 6.2 - Music Index Page

 ![Music Index](src/assets/album-index-gif.gif)

-On loading, the Music Index Component retrieves the 'term' and 'attribute' values from the URL to send the <code>getAllSongs</code> GET request:
+Upon mounting, the home page had set the url to contain the queries required and so the ComponentDidMount function would gather this information and send the GET request over to iTunes.
+The code below was used to format the search term and attribute into a format which would be accepted by the API in the GET reqeust.
+It would take the url string and remove the '/' and replace space characters with a '+'.

     const urlDetails = this.props.location.pathname
         const term = urlDetails.split('/')[2].split('&')[0].replace(' ', '+')
         const attribute = urlDetails.split('/')[2].split('&')[1]

+The http response was an array of songs which was then mapped to the index page to show the song's album image.

 There are two events on the displayed album covers: